-- Systems Requirements - This section applies to all the systems of a particular marketplace that are identified in the introduction to section 12.1 of the Instrument whether operating in-house or outsourced. - Paragraph 12.1(a) of the Instrument requires the marketplace to develop and maintain an adequate system of internal controls over the systems specified.
+- 14.1 Systems Requirements This section applies to all the systems of a particular marketplace that are identified in the introduction to section 12.1 of the Instrument whether operating in-house or outsourced. - (1) Paragraph 12.1(a) of the Instrument requires the marketplace to develop and maintain an-adequate system of internal controlcontrols over the systems specified.
 As well, the marketplace is required to develop and maintain adequate general computer controls.
-These are the controls which are implemented to support information technology planning, acquisition, development and maintenance, computer operations-, information systems support, cyber resilience, and security.
-Recognized guides as to what constitutes adequate information technology controls may include guidance, principles or frameworks published by the Chartered Professional Accountants Canada (CPA Canada), American Institute of Certified Public Accountants (AICPA), Information Systems Audit and Control Association (ISACA), International Organization for Standardization (ISO) or the National Institute of Standards and Technology (U.S. Department of Commerce) (NIST).
-We are of the view that internal controls include controls that support the processing integrity of the models used to quantify, aggregate, and manage the marketplace's risks.
-'Information Technology Control Guidelines' from the Canadian Institute of Chartered Accountants (CICA) and 'COBIT' 5 Management Guidelines, from the IT Governance Institute, 2012 ISACA, IT Infrastructure Library (ITIL) Service Delivery best practices, ISO/IEC27002:2005 Information technology Code of practice for information security management. - (2) Capacity management requires that a marketplace monitor, review, and test (including stress test) the actual capacity and performance of its systems on an ongoing basis.
-Accordingly, paragraph Paragraph 12.1(b) of the Instrument requires a marketplace to meet certain systems capacity, processing capability performance and disaster recovery standards.
+These are the controls which are implemented to support information technology planning, acquisition, development and maintenance, computer operations, information systems support, cyber resilience, and security.
+Recognized guides as to what constitutes adequate information technology controls may include 'Information Technology Control Guidelines' from the Canadian Institute ofguidance, principles or frameworks published by the Chartered Professional Accountants (CICA) and 'COBIT' © 5 Management Guidelines, from the IT Governanceof Canada (CPA Canada), American Institute, © 2012 ISACA, IT Infrastructure Library (ITIL) Service Delivery best practices, ISO/IEC27002:2005 Information technology Code of practice for information security management. of Certified Public Accountants (AICPA), Information Systems Audit and Control Association (ISACA), International Organization for Standardization (ISO) or the National Institute of Standards and Technology (U.S. Department of Commerce) (NIST). - (2) ParagraphCapacity management requires that a marketplace monitor, review, and test (including stress test) the actual capacity and performance of its systems on an ongoing basis.
+Accordingly, paragraph 12.1(b) of the Instrument requires a marketplace to meet certain systems capacity, performanceprocessing capability and disaster recovery standards.
 These standards are consistent with prudent business practice.
-The activities and tests required in this paragraph are to be carried out at least once every 12 months a year.
-In practice, continuing changes in technology, risk management requirements and competitive pressures will often result in these activities being carried out or tested more frequently. - (2.1) Paragraph 12.1(c) of the Instrument_requires a marketplace to promptly notify the regulator or, in Québec, the securities regulatory authority of any systems failure, malfunction, delay or refers to a material security incident that is material breach.
+The activities and tests required in this paragraph are to be carried out at least once a yearevery 12 months.
+In practice, continuing changes in technology, risk management requirements and competitive pressures will often result in these activities being carried out or tested more frequently. - (2.1) Paragraph 12.1(c) of the Instrument refers to a material security breach.
+A material requires a marketplace to promptly notify the regulator or, in Québec, the securities regulatory authority of any systems failure, malfunction, delay or security incident that is material.
 A failure, malfunction, delay or security incident is considered "material" if the marketplace would, in the normal course of operations, escalate the matter to or inform senior management ultimately accountable for technology.
 Such events would not generally include those that have or would have little or no impact on the marketplace's operations or on participants.
 Non-material events may become material if they recur or have a cumulative effect.
-With respect to the prompt notification requirement, the Canadian securities regulatory authorities expect that a marketplace will provide notification of a systems failure, malfunction, delay or security incident that is material, orally or in writing, upon escalating the matter to its senior management.
-It is expected that, as part of the required notification, the marketplace will provide updates on the status of the failure, malfunction, delay or incident and the resumption of service.
-The marketplace should also have comprehensive and well-documented procedures in place to record, report, analyze, and resolve all incidents.
-In this regard, the marketplace should undertake a "postincident" review to identify the causes and any required improvement to the normal operations or business continuity arrangements.
-Such reviews should, where relevant, include the marketplace's participants.
-The results of such internal reviews are required to be communicated to the regulator or, in Québec, the securities regulatory authority as soon as practicable.
-A material security incident breach is considered to be any event that actually or potentially jeopardizes the confidentiality, integrity or availability of any of the systems that support the functions listed in section 12.1 or any system that shares network resources with one or more of these systems or the information the system processes, stores or transmits, or that constitutes a violation or imminent threat of violation of security policies, security procedures or acceptable use policies.
-Any security incident that requires non-routine measures or resources by the marketplace or systems intrusion is any unauthorized entry into any of the systems that support the functions listed in section 12.1 of the Instrument or any system that shares network resources with one or more of these systems.
-Virtually any security breach would be considered material and thus reportable to the regulator or, in Québec, the securities regulatory authority.
-The onus would be on the marketplace to document the reasons for any security incident breach it did not consider material.
-Marketplaces should also have documented criteria to guide the decision on when to publicly disclose a security incidentbreach.
-The criteria for public disclosure of a security incidentbreach should include, but not be limited to, any instance in which client data could be compromised.
-Public disclosure should include information on the types and number of participants affected.